 Hans Tino Hansen

 He holds a master’s degree in economics from the University of Copenhagen.
-Prior to his studies he served in the Danish Army for two years and later in the army reserve as a mortar platoon commander.
+Prior to his studies he served in the Danish Army for two years and later in the army reserve for eight years.

-He has contributed to books on maritime security and is regularly consulted as an expert commentator by the international and Danish media.
+He has contributed to books on maritime security and is consulted as a commentator by the international and Danish media.

-Dirk Steffen is the Director of Consultancy at Risk Intelligence.
+Dirk Steffen is the Director of Maritime Security at Risk Intelligence.
 He manages projects ranging from shipboard security surveys to accompanying vessels in high risk areas.
 He is a proponent of intelligence-driven security for ships based on situational awareness, good tactical training and layered defensive measures.

 Dirk served 12 years in the German Navy as a clearance diving and navigating officer on minehunters and as an instructor for ship divers.
 After leaving the navy in 2000 he worked on maritime security and oil & gas related projects in West and North Africa.
 He also retains a reserve commission as a Commander, which he exercises at the German Navy’s Fleet HQ in Glücksburg.